CatherineBrett/project-3-frontend/README.md

 };
 ```

-Using `{emojis[emoji]}`, I was then able to dynamically access the corresponding values – the emojis themselves – to render the correct one on each card, as its image.
+Using `emojis[emoji]`, I was then able to dynamically access the corresponding values – the emojis themselves – to render the correct one on each card, as its image.
 I also needed to update the emoji’s type in the `ITip` interface as it was no longer just a string, but one of five specific strings (the emoji object’s keys).

 Next, I added character limits to the Bio and Your Advice fields, and also changed them from `<input>` elements to `<textarea>` elements.
 Then I updated the seed file to seed the database with me, Michael and Conor as users in addition to the original admin user.
 I also wrote 8 tips to seed the database with, as the styling had the advice cards in four columns, and therefore whenever we cleaned up the database after adding, removing or editing things during testing, we would always want to reinstate two rows of proper tips, so the page looked complete/tidy.
 I also associated each tip with its “creator”: